CACFP Training

 CACFP Annual Mandatory Training

-The 2023–24 CDSS CACFP annual mandatory training (course CDSS-110) is currently available on the CDSS Bright Track training platform.
+The 2023–24 CDSS CACFP annual mandatory training (course CDSS-110) is currently available on the CDSS Bright Track (BT) training platform.
 CACFP Operators are required to complete course CDSS-110: 2023–24 CACFP Annual Mandatory Training by June 30, 2024

 The CDSS CACFP Branch will not approve renewal applications for the 2024–25 Program Year for CACFP Operators who do not complete the 2023–24 CACFP Annual Mandatory Training.